julianbartosz/solver-agentic-spec-coworker/README.md

-1. Plan

-1) Outline README structure.
-2) Fill in sections with concrete guidance tied to your design.
-3) Add “how to change things safely” and quick FAQ.

-**Current step: 2 — filling in sections.**

----

 # Prompt & Context Engineering README

 This doc explains how prompts, models, and context are structured for the **Agentic API Integration Designer & Code Generator**.